 - Fantastic Aesop: Remember kids, always check to make sure that the star you're using as a fuel source isn't sentient...

-- Foreshadowing: Mr Saxon sent people to listen to Martha's mother's phone.
+- Mr. Saxon sent people to listen to Martha's mother's phone.

-- Also marks the first appearance of Master's Leitmotif and the drumbeat.
+- Also marks the first appearance of the Master's Leitmotif and the drumbeat.

 - Glowing Eyes of Doom: The signature defining characteristic and weapon of those possessed by the sun.
 Used with terrifying effectiveness when the Doctor reveals his glowing eyes just before he forces them shut as the sun begins to possess him.

-- Heroic BSOD: After all's said and done, Martha finds the Doctor staring into space.
-Foreshadows the even bigger one he has in "Midnight"...
+- Heroic BSoD: After all's said and done, Martha finds the Doctor staring into space.

 - In the Style of...: The entire episode is in real time, complete with a handy timer describing how much time is left until the ship crashes into the sun, just like a certain suspense show that moves forward in real time and has an ever-present timer.

 - Leitmotif: The aforementioned "The Master Vainglorious", which foreshadows the oncoming Saxon revelation.
-Also "All the Strange, Strange Creatures", the main action beat of Series 3, culminates in this episode; seeing as how it's one of the most dangerous adventures of the season.
-It simply owns the last fifteen minutes (thanks in no small part to the badass choir).
+Also "All the Strange, Strange Creatures", the main action theme of Series 3, culminates in this episode; seeing as how it's one of the most dangerous adventures of the season.
+The synth beat and howling choir simply own the last third of the episode.

 - Meaningful Name: At least part of the device used to open the locked doors is appropriately branded "Icarus".